 Alan Davie: Beginning of a far-off World celebrates the centenary of Scottish artist Alan Davie (1920-2014).
-Featuring rarely seen works from each decade of his career, as well as a tapestry and rug created in collaboration with Dovecot Studios, this exhibition is a timely tribute to one of the greatest Scottish artists of the 20th century.
+A timely tribute to one of the greatest Scottish artists of the 20th century, this exhibition features rarely seen works from each decade of his career, as well as a tapestry and rug created in collaboration with Dovecot Studios.

-This exhibition is curated by Edinburgh College of Art graduate Siobhan McLaughlin, with the support of Dovecot Exhibitions Curator Kate Grenyer.
+This exhibition is curated by Edinburgh College of Art graduate Siobhan McLaughlin, with the support of Dovecot Studios

 Image: Alan Davie, Mama Idol 1976.
 Image courtesy of Gallery 108, Harrogate